rhiannonmcn/Harry-Potter-Quiz/README.md

 ## Sound

 * Sound is muted by default but the user has the option to toggle it on via the sound button on the info bar.
+* It gives the user additional feedback as they navigate the quiz.
 * Background music really draws the user into the experience.
 * There are sound effects for the button clicks, as well as for the correct and wrong answers.
 * The timer also countdowns at 5 secounds with a sound effect.